redis/redis-doc/commands/stralgo.md

 "mytext"
 ```

-It is possible to also compute the LCS between the contet of two keys:
+It is possible to also compute the LCS between the content of two keys:

 ```
 > MSET key1 ohmytext key2 mynewtext